 Emotions can be a difficult thing to understand.
 As adults, even we have trouble handling our emotions sometimes.
 For kids who are still learning to communicate, putting their feelings into words can feel impossible.
 My daughter recently turned 2, and although she has quite the vocabulary, she often has trouble communicating her feelings.
 She has recently started throwing bigger tantrums when she is angry (hello terrible twos!), and makes claims that she is afraid of the dark.
 (One of her favorite things to do is hide in closets or our shed, so I’m pretty sure this claim is more of a bedtime stalling tactic than an actual fear).
 I have been trying lots of techniques to help her handle the big emotions she experiences.
 So far, the greatest one has been the introduction of the Moodsters.

 Standard Disclosure: This post contains affiliate links.
-In order to support this blog and continue providing free content, I may receive a commission from purchases you make through the links in this post.
+I may receive a commission from purchases you make through the links in this post.
 I received products and compensation from The Moodsters in exchange for my honest review.
 All thoughts and opinions are my own.

 The Moodsters are a team of feelings detectives whose main goal is to teach kids about emotions and give them simple strategies to handle them.
 There are 5 Moodsters each of whom correspond to a specific emotion.
 Quigly is afraid of lots of things, and he helps kids learn how to manage fears.
 Lolly teaches kids to be loving.
 Coz represents happiness, and he teaches kids that helping others can make you happy.
 Snorf is always a little blue (figuratively and literally), and he helps kids to manage sadness.
 Finally, Razzy represents anger, and she helps kids to deal with situations that make them mad.